koyotecoin/koyotecoin/doc/multisig-tutorial.md

 multisig_desc="[$multisig_ext_desc, $multisig_int_desc]"
 ```

 `external_desc` and `internal_desc` specify the output type (`wsh`, in this case) and the xpubs involved.
 They also use BIP 67 (`sortedmulti`), so the wallet can be recreated without worrying about the order of xpubs.
-Conceptually, descriptors describe a list of scriptPubKey (along with information for spending from it) [[source](https://github.com/koyotecoin/koyotecoin/issues/21199#issuecomment-780772418)].
+Conceptually, descriptors describe a list of scriptPubKey (along with information for spending from it).

 Note that at least two descriptors are usually used, one for internal derivation paths and external ones.
-There are discussions about eliminating this redundancy, as can been seen in the issue [#17190](https://github.com/koyotecoin/koyotecoin/issues/17190).
+There are discussions about eliminating this redundancy.

 After creating the descriptors, it is necessary to add the checksum, which is required by the `importdescriptors` RPC.